ranbirbogal/intershop-pwa/docs/styling-behavior.md

     ...
     ````

-3. Adding the theme to your application settings in the _environment.ts_
+3. Set the theme to be used in your application settings in the _environment.ts_

 ````typescript
 export const environment: Environment = {